sagemath/sagewiki_to_gh-2022-10-10/combinat/ClusterPackageDaysHannover.md

   - If you happen to use Windows, you might be able to install Sage using cygwin, but I don't think it is possible to install the Combinat queue.
 In that case one can also use the Sage-Combinat server at http://sage.lacim.uqam.ca.
 As this server is not completely reliable, this will not be the preferred way.

 - It would also be appreciated if everyone with linux or mac tries to install Sage and the optional Sage-Combinat package before the course starts.
 For instructions see http://wiki.sagemath.org/combinat/Installation.

+- Julian has said he will help people install the necessary things the day before the workshop.
+Thanks!

 - Basic (or even a little more advanced) programming skills are not required but will be very helpful.